attilaolah/attilaolah.github.io/_posts/2021-11-11-rotating-earth-in-godot-3-4.md

 vectors.

-To do that, we can imagine shearing our vector "outwards", away from the Y axes, until the point ends up on the unit sphere (i.e. we end up with a unit vector).
+To do that, we can imagine shearing our vector "outwards", away from the Y axis, until the point ends up on the unit sphere (i.e. we end up with a unit vector).
 If \\((x, y, z)\\) is the current interpolated vector, and \\((x_1, y_1, z_1)\\) is the unit vector we're trying to calculate at each frame, we can observe the following relations: